 Only approved tools, aids and test equipment shall be used for explosive devices.

-Consistent, coherent and complete records shall be maintained of components or systems which have a direct effect upon the system, including test activities and measurements during any upon the break-in activities.
+Consistent, coherent and complete records shall be maintained of components or subsystems which have a direct effect upon the subsystem, including test activities and measurements during any upon the break-in activities.

 Restoration of the original accepted condition shall be required.

-The correctness of all connections shall be confirmed and a record of all connections shall be maintained.
+The correctness of all connections shall be confirmed and a record of all connections be maintained.

 Site safety regulations, provisions and procedures shall be checked for adequacy for explosive activities.